-... supporting the development of self-generation, for which a substantial proportion uses more efficient cogeneration technologies and less greenhouse-intensive natural gas or renewables.
+... exclusion of self-generators could be considered as supporting the development of self-generation, of which a substantial proportion used more efficient cogeneration technologies and less greenhouse intense fuels.

-APPEA supports the policy intent of the existing provisions.
+As noted in its submission to the Issues Paper, APPEA supports the clearly defined policy intent of the existing provisions.
 The natural gas industry, including the LNG industry, uses natural gas for self-generation purposes (or proposes to) at many facilities around Australia.

 Natural gas produces significantly fewer greenhouse gas emissions than coal when used in power generation and is generally significantly lower than the average emissions intensity of grid-based power supply.
 The self-generation provisions, as they apply to the natural gas industry, are important in supporting lower emissions power generation options.
+Furthermore, in many cases, self-generation negates or defers the investment in costly transmission infrastructure thus reducing the cost to electricity consumers and associated transmission losses.